 13. Add Some Seating

 Front porch seating has a “come and stay awhile” vibe that makes a house look super attractive.
+You can do this even on a small porch.

 TIP: Choose seating that fits the scale of your porch – smaller if you have a small porch and larger-scale if you have a larger porch to avoid things feeling cluttered.